 This is the top-notch decision you can ever make to avoid copyright infringement.
 Every work that you might find either on the internet or other sources might be copyrighted especially if it is not your work.

 However, in writing, you can partake in writing an article or blog but at the end of the tunnel, if found using that work you’ll be infringing the laws that protect that work.
-Ideally, the client can protect his work and indicate his name as the legal agreement you’d have made.
+Ideally, the client can protect his work and indicate his name in the legal agreement you’d have made.

 Keep in mind the Work is always copyrighted